Shopify/bootsnap/README.md

-# BootSnap
+# Bootsnap

-BootSnap is a suite of hacks to make (large) ruby applications boot faster.
+Bootsnap is a suite of hacks to make (large) ruby applications boot faster.

 There are two main features: